Frederick of Naples: Court of Louis XI

-In the summer of 1479, Frederick married Anne of Savoy, daughter of the Amadeus IX, Duke of Savoy, and Yolande of France.
+In the summer of 1479, Frederick married Anne of Savoy, daughter of Amadeus IX, Duke of Savoy, and Yolande of France.
 He lived with his young wife at the court of her maternal uncle, King Louis XI of France.
 After the death of his wife in 1480, he returned to Naples.

-In 1485 Frederick received the title of Prince of Squillace, and was sent by his father on several diplomatic missions.
+In 1485, Frederick received the title of Prince of Squillace, and was sent by his father on several diplomatic missions.